tomoya/rubocop-auto-correct/README.md

 When you run `Rubocop Auto Correct: Toggle Auto Run` command, can change at any time.

+### Correct File

+If you want to correct directly in the file, When checked.
+You don't need to save after corrected.

+I recommend to enable Auto Run & Correct File.
+Then, really all files are corrected automatically.

 ### Notification

 When checked off, Disable after corrected notification.